A collection of small, orange pumpkins scattered on a rustic white wooden surface, with a blurred background emphasizing the foreground pumpkins.

 It looks like art.

+Several years ago I was planning a party and walked outside and saw those acorns all over the ground.
 I was having a party and I wanted to create a truly authentic fall feel for the house—so I brought the outside in.

 Just like they do in the magazines.